TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/install-readme.txt

 THESE ARE EXTENSIONS / SCRIPTS FOR MONEYDANCE WRITTEN IN PYTHON (JYTHON 2.7) The scripts and extensions are identical.
 The extensions are simply a packaged script version.

-The Extensions will only run on Moneydance version 2021.1 build 3056 onwards...
-The scripts don't have this requirement
+The Extensions will only run on Moneydance version 2021.1 (build 3056 onwards - ideally 3069+)...
+The standalone script versions require a minimum of 2019.4 (build 1904 onwards)...
-NOTE: You may need to download the MD preview version from: https://infinitekind.com/preview (If you have installed the extension, but nothing happens, then check your Moneydance version)
+(If you have installed the extension, but nothing happens, then check your Moneydance version)

 Extensions have a file extension of *.mxt